jpmcWorkers/jpmcWorkers.github.io/docs/qa.md

 # Questions and Answers -- or, Countering the Propaganda

-In coming days or weeks, expect the company to start showing its hand in the propaganda-fight for hearts and minds.
+As workers begin to question the status quo and contemplate bettering their circumstances through collective action, companies take notice and eventually gear up for a propaganda war.
+The company will do, say, or publish *whatever* brain-rot will make us sit down and get back to making the *capitalist class* even richer than they already are, rather than joining hands with fellow workers and claiming our rightful share of the surplus *our* labor creates.

-They're gearing up to keep us divided -- fighting amongst ourselves for whatever scraps they toss our way.
+The first line of attack against workers self-organizing is to teach the management some scripted talking-points to keep us divided -- fighting amongst ourselves and distracted from the prize.

 We need to understand the real facts, stripped of corporate mendacity and propaganda.

+### **Myth:** There's no money in the budget for raises.

 Like all companies, ours is in business to make money -- but that's only half the story.
 What happens to the money that it makes?
 Here are some ways it can be used: